Filipino-American Model Kelsey Merritt Shows Off Tanned, Well-Toned Legs In New Snap

 Filipino-American bombshell Kelsey Merritt is no stranger to posting bikini pictures on her Instagram page and, to the delight of her fans, she does that quite often.

-Since she knows that fans eagerly wait for her weekend posts, she took to her page and posted a new snap wherein she could be seen sitting on a white sofa, against the beautiful backdrop of the sea.
+Since she knows that fans eagerly wait for her weekend posts, she took to her page and posted a new snap wherein she could be seen sitting on a white sofa against the beautiful backdrop of the sea.
 The model donned a white shirt which she tied at the front to expose her cleavage and flash her black bra.
 She teamed the top with a pair of denim hot pants to show off her well-toned and nicely-tanned legs.

-Kelsey opted for a full face of makeup comprising a nude shade of lipstick while she accessorized with a pair of sunglasses and small hoop earrings.
+Kelsey opted for a full face of makeup comprising of a nude shade of lipstick while she accessorized with a pair of sunglasses and small hoop earrings.
 Kelsey let her raven-colored tresses down and looked straight into the camera to exude style and glamour.
 Finally, she finished off her look with a pair of black sandals.

 In the caption, the 22-year-old model informed her fans that the pic was captured in Miami.
 The snap accrued more than 11,000 likes and several comments wherein fans praised Kelsey for her amazingly-tanned legs as well as her incredible sense of style.